This post may contain affiliate links. Please see our disclosure for more information.

 - 2 teaspoons ghee

 - 1 teaspoon ginger minced

 - 1/2 cup frozen peas

 - 1 tablespoon water

 - Remove frozen peas from the freezer and place in a bowl on the counter to defrost.
 Rinse with cold water if you want to speed up the process.
 Drain the peas before cooking.

 - Place poha flakes in a bowl and cover with cold water.
 Use your fingers to mix thoroughly and then strain through a sieve.
 Repeat 3 times and drain all the water.
-Let rest 5 minutes to absorb the water, then sprinkle 1/4 teaspoon each of turmeric powder and salt over the poha and mix well.
+Sprinkle 1/4 teaspoon each of turmeric powder and salt over the poha and mix well.

-- Add the frozen peas along with a pinch of salt.
-Stir and cover.
-Cook for 5 minutes, checking at least once to ensure it doesn’t run out of moisture.
-Add a bit of water if it’s too dry.
+- Add the frozen peas along with a pinch of salt and a tablespoon of water.
+Stir and cover with a lid.
+Cook, covered, for 5 minutes to cook the peas.
+(Add any additional vegetables at this stage if using.
+SEE NOTES) Check at least once to ensure the dish doesn’t run out of moisture.
+Add a bit more water if needed.

-- Serve poha in a bowl and top with coconut and cilantro.
+- Serve poha in a bowl, and top with any optional toppings you like (see notes for details).
 If you have an Indian pickle or mango chutney, have a teaspoon of it with the poha.
 Enjoy!